Looking for the best international movers in Kenya?

 • Not be lent, sold, or disposed of in any other way in the duration of your stay

-Kenya also allows first arrivals with approved work permits to import one vehicle duty-free, so you can relocate with your used car.
-But like with the duty-free importation of used household goods, you must have a work permit that’s valid for at least 2 years to qualify.
+First arrivals with approved work permits are allowed to import a vehicle free of duty if they wish to relocate to Kenya with a used car.
+However, like with used household goods, the work permit must be valid for at least 2 years to qualify.

-If your investment journey in Kenya has far exceeded your expectations or if you’ve completely fallen in love with Kenya, you might want to consider applying for permanent residency.
+If your investment journey in Kenya far exceeds your expectations or if you’ve understandably fallen in love with Kenya, you might consider applying for permanent residency.

 Permanent residency gives you the right to live and work in the country without needing a visa or work permit.
 You can also own property, change jobs, and explore numerous opportunities without needing authorization.